ecordes-vt/docs/src/docs/apis/using-graphql.md

 ## Veritone's schema {docsify-ignore}

 Now let's take a look at the Veritone schema.
 You can refer to the following links.
-You can access the GraphiQL user interface at https://api.veritone.com/v3/graphiql.
+You can access the Sandbox user interface at https://api.veritone.com/v3/graphiql.

 If you're new to our schema, try using the me query to explore the data you have access to.